Sturmflut/sturmflut.github.io/_posts/2015-05-06-hacking-ubuntu-touch-part-2-devices-and-images.markdown

 ## Custom tarball

 Canonical promised their partners that an Ubuntu Touch device can be customised to set each device apart from the others.
-This enables a manufacturer to ship additional files, apps and scopes with the default installation of a device, for example the bq Aquaris E4.5 Ubuntu Edition came with the Nokia HERE locataion provider (codenamed "espoo"), the Aquaris ringtone, a "NearBy" scope and a free copy of the "Cut the Rope" game, all goodies currently not available on other phones.
+This enables a manufacturer to ship additional files, apps and scopes with the default installation of a device, for example the bq Aquaris E4.5 Ubuntu Edition came with the Nokia HERE location provider (codenamed "espoo"), the Aquaris ringtone, a "NearBy" scope and a free copy of the "Cut the Rope" game, all goodies currently not available on other phones.

 In the end it's just a set of files which are extracted to the internal device memory after all other steps have been finished, extending the default installation.